 In drug cases involving a child, state prosecutors often file drug charges and child endangerment charges separately.

-If you have been arrested for a drug crime involving child endangerment in Salt Lake City, contact Lokken & Associates, P.C. today at (801) 829-9783 to discuss your case.
+If you have been arrested for a drug crime involving child endangerment in Salt Lake City, contact Lokken & Putnam, P.C. today at (801) 829-9783 to discuss your case.
 Ready to protect your rights and freedom.